HONOR Debuts a New AI-empowered All-scenario Strategy at MWC 2024

 Teasing the PORSCHE DESIGN HONOR Magic6 RSR

-At MWC this year, HONOR has not only officially brought the PORSCHE DESIGN HONOR Magic V2 RSR foldable smartphone to the global stage for the first time, HONOR also has unveiled a teaser for the Porsche Design HONOR Magic6 RSR, a smartphone that also embodies the DNA of Porsche Design.
-The PORSCHE DESIGN HONOR Magic6 RSR resembles a bold motorsports-inspired appearance with its centered, high-performance camera sitting within a geometric structure that references the aesthetics of a Porsche racecar.
+At MWC this year, HONOR has not only officially brought the PORSCHE DESIGN HONOR Magic V2 RSR foldable smartphone to the global stage for the first time, HONOR also unveiled a teaser for the PORSCHE DESIGN HONOR Magic6 RSR, a smartphone that also embodies the DNA of Porsche Design.
+In terms of product details and market availability, HONOR will provide further information shortly.

 1 Data from HONOR labs.